 - Construction vehicles

 Water is another fun sensory experience for children, especially in warm weather.
-My kids love to run through a sprinkler on a hot day, play with water balloons, splash in the kiddie pool, and even water the garden.
-Other ways you can bring a water element into the garden:
+Kids love to run through a sprinkler on a hot day, play with water balloons, splash in the kiddie pool, and water the garden.
+Here are a few more ways to incorporate a water element in your space.

 - A water fountain

-You know I’m all about the art, whether inside or out.
+You know we are all about art and creativity, whether indoors or out.
 Sometimes we do art outside, just because it’s so nice out and anything we do needs to be outside.
-And sometimes we do outdoor art activities that are best suited to the backyard, because they are big or messy projects or they involve nature or outdoor equipment.

-Some easy, kid friendly plants include strawberries, peas, carrots, radishes, cherry tomatoes, and beans.
-My daughters don’t like to eat all of those (yet) but they love to grow and harvest them.
+Some easy, kid friendly plants include: strawberries, peas, carrots, radishes, cherry tomatoes, and beans.
+Your kids might not like to eat all of those (yet) but they will love to grow and harvest them.
 For more ideas for gardening with kids, check out Roots, Shoots, Buckets & Boots by Sharon Lovejoy or The Garden Classroom by Cathy James.

 Some children’s gardening tools to consider:

 - Gardening gloves